Sediment reduction strategy for the Minnesota River Basin and South Metro Mississippi River

 High levels of suspended sediment flow through the Minnesota River and the South Metro portion of the Mississippi River.
 Excess sediment — primarily clay and silt — contributes to cloudy, murky water, which degrades habitat for fish and aquatic life, and lowers the aesthetic quality of our rivers for recreation and tourism.

-The Minnesota Pollution Control Agency has developed a general strategy that focuses on both policy issues that can affect soil erosion and conservation efforts, as well as strategies and actions that can be used to help achieve local sediment reduction goals.
+The Minnesota Pollution Control Agency has developed a general strategy that focuses on strategies and actions that can be used to help achieve local sediment reduction goals.
 It acknowledges the complexity of land use and geographical issues facing sediment reduction goals.

 Sediment reduction goals

 The strategy proposes interim targets that include a 25 percent reduction by 2020 and a 50 percent reduction by 2030.
-An 80-90 percent reduction from the current sediment loading is needed to meet the Minnesota River sediment Total Maximum Daily Load by 2040.
-The South Metro Mississippi River sediment TMDL requires a 50-60 reduction from current sediment loading.
+A 90 percent reduction from the current sediment loading is needed to meet the Minnesota River sediment Total Maximum Daily Load by 2040.
+The South Metro Mississippi River sediment TMDL requires a 50 percent reduction from current sediment loading.

 Significant changes in policy, technology, and the science behind these issues are expected over this 25-year period.
 Because these changes may influence planning efforts in unforeseen ways, a focus on meeting shorter-term goals will help ensure that each step of the implementation process is based on current data and information.